 How to Become a CBT Therapist in Ontario

 I used to think Cognitive Behaviour Therapy (CBT) was a little pond of knowledge.
-Still, since I have started to specialize in it, I realized that it is more like an ocean because there are so many different CBT therapies within it (e.g. cognitive processing therapy or CPT, prolonged exposure or PE, and exposure and response prevention or ERP).
+Since I have become a CBT expert, I realize that CBT is more like an ocean.
+CBT encompasses many therapies within it (e.g., cognitive processing therapy (CPT), prolonged exposure (PE), and exposure and response prevention ERP).

 Who can Practice Psychotherapy (e.g. CBT)?

-Because CBT is a form of psychotherapy, you must first belong to one of the Colleges that can practice psychotherapy, which are:
+Because CBT is a form of psychotherapy, you must first belong to one of the Colleges that can practice psychotherapy.
+The colleges include:

 These Colleges require a variety of education levels.